Female visitor views a framed historical photograph of a group with flags in a gallery setting.

 Practicing legal history in a global perspective also means learning from and about each other.

-Through contact with Chinese culture, it becomes rapidly clear that there is a profound knowledge of Western legal thinking and legal traditions in China.
+The engagement with Chinese culture quickly reveals that there is a profound knowledge of Western legal thinking and legal traditions in China.
 In contrast, our own knowledge about China is rather limited.
-One of the reasons for this is the existence of a long and abundant tradition of translating contemporary German authors and their works into Chinese.
-By comparison, intellectual debates about Chinese legal traditions and China's self-conception are hardly taken up in Germany.
-The invocation of China's own legal traditions however is of great importance also for contemporary Chinese politics – at the latest since the dawn of the New Era of the Socialism with Chinese Characteristics.
+One of the reasons for this is a long and abundant tradition of translating contemporary German authors and their works into Chinese.
+By comparison, in Germany there is hardly any awareness of intellectual debates about Chinese legal traditions and China's self-conception.
+The invocation of China's own legal traditions, however, is of great importance also for contemporary Chinese politics – at the latest since the dawn of the New Era of the Socialism with Chinese Characteristics.

 For the first translation cycle, three monographs as listed below have been selected and are currently being translated: